cblanc/sws_gathers/README.md

 ## Status

-A stateless, flexible and realtime micro web service to arrange SWS gathers for ENSL.org
+A realtime micro web service to organise gathers for ENSL.org

 ## Design Goals

-I'm making this app to promote 3 things

 1) Create a nice place where the NS2 community can assemble and have fun